dkopczyk/ScriptDump/TestFinder/README.md

 ## To Run:
 ### From IntelliJ
 + Open the project
-+ On the `TestMethodExtractor` file, double click and Build
++ On the `TestMethodExtractor` file, double click and Build module TestFinder
-+ On the `TestMethodExtractor` file, double click and Run
++ On the `TestMethodExtractor` file, double click and Run module TestFinder

+### From Terminal Using Maven
++ Navigate to the project
++ `mvn compile`
++ `mvn exec:java -Dexec.mainClass="TestMethodExtractor"`
+  + TODO, fix dependencies generating results